enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/entity.md

 <|trick@trickster:templates|trick-id=trickster:get_armour|>

 Given an entity, returns its total armor value.
-Blunders if the entity cannot wear armor.
+Blunders if the entity cannot have armor.

 ;;;;;